rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: automated learning of legitimate links**

-A third mitigation is to use **machine-learning to distinguishing non-legitimate from legitimate links**.
+A third mitigation is to use machine-learning to distinguishing non-legitimate from legitimate links.
 A combination of the three approaches can be used to mitigate this vulnerability.

 Location